Alice in Wonderland (franchise): Adventures in Wonderland

-Adventures in Wonderland is a live-action musical television series based on Walt Disney's animated film Alice in Wonderland.
+Adventures in Wonderland is a live-action musical television series based on Walt Disney's animated film Alice in Wonderland that aired on The Disney Channel from 1992 to 1995.
 In the series, Alice (Elisabeth Harnois), was portrayed as a girl who can come and go from Wonderland simply by walking through her mirror (a reference to Wonderland's source material, Lewis Carroll's Through the Looking-Glass).

-Mickey Mouse Clubhouse

-An episode of Mickey Mouse Clubhouse, entitled "Mickey's Adventures in Wonderland", is based on the film.

 Once Upon a Time in Wonderland

 Once Upon a Time in Wonderland is an American fantasy-drama series that aired on ABC from October 10, 2013, to April 3, 2014.
 It was created by Edward Kitsis, Adam Horowitz, Zack Estrin, and Jane Espenson for ABC Studios.
+Although not directly based on the Disney film, but primarily on the Lewis Carroll novels, it does include some elements inspired by the Disney version.
 The series is a spin-off of Once Upon a Time.

 Alice's Wonderland Bakery

-Alice's Wonderland Bakery is an American computer-animated television series which is produced by Disney Television Animation and premiered on Disney Junior on February 9, 2022.
+Alice's Wonderland Bakery is an American animated television series which is produced by Disney Television Animation that aired on Disney Junior from February 9, 2022, to April 15, 2024.